nati-levi/climacell-weather-widget/README.md

 This app is an example of a weather widget created with [Climacell Weather API](https://developer.climacell.co/).

-See blog post explaining the steps to create it here: **LINK TO BLOG**
+See blog post explaining the steps to create it here: https://developer.climacell.co/blog/how-to-create-a-weather-widget-with-a-weather-api

 ## Install